 In most places, the grass will grow with little or no help from you.
 However, just because your lawn is growing doesn’t mean it is healthy or vibrant enough to show off.
 Often, an untended lawn becomes tall and shaggy, sprouting weeds, and looks unappealing.
 Here are some easy-to-follow tips to keep your lawn looking fresh and inviting:

 - Never cut more than 1/3 of the grass’s height in one pass.
-Particularly out-of-control lawns may require two or three rows, spaced with a day or so in between.
+Notably, out-of-control lawns may require two or three rows, spaced with a day or so in between.

 - Feed your lawn according to its type.
 Your lawn, like the plants in your garden, needs food, but different types of grass eat different amounts.
 You can use online charts (or the back of the fertilizer bag) for help.

 - Water only 1 inch per week.
-Grass doesn’t need much to drink, unless you live in a particularly dry or windy area, in which case you can increase the amount to as much as 1.5 inches.
+Grass doesn’t need much to drink, unless you live in an unusually dry or windy area, in which case you can increase the amount to as much as 1.5 inches.

 - Hire a professional.
 If you don’t have time to perform the maintenance your lawn needs, you can hire lawn care professionals to provide lawn weed control, pest removal, fertilization, and more.